hennessyisrael/The-Shoppies/README.md

 # The Shoppies
-The Shoppies is a website for users to nominate up to 5 of their favorite movies.
+The Shoppies is a vanilla javascript web app for users to nominate up to 5 of their favorite movies, save the nominations in their browser session for a day, and share it on social media platforms.

 ## Installation